-The Dissertation module enables students to study and research into a specific playbased topic in depth, and also develops further the capabilities for self-managed learning and critical thinking achieved in year one and year two of the programme.
+The Dissertation module enables students to study and research into a specific education-based topic in depth, and also develops further the capabilities for self-managed learning and critical thinking achieved in year one and year two of the programme.
+Students following designated named routes must complete a dissertation in the subject area of that route, such as leadership, dyslexia and counselling skills in education.